 Feedback from CMI Centres and Learners is most welcome.

-Regulations require CMI to publish procedures to Learners and CMI Centres for dealing with enquiries and appeals, to maintain the integrity of the CMI qualifications.
+Regulations require CMI to publish procedures to Learners and CMI Centres for dealing with eappeals, to maintain the integrity of the CMI qualifications.
 This document fulfils that requirement.

 Regulatory Requirements

 This policy meets the regulatory requirements set out by the Ofqual/CCEA Regulation/Qualifications Wales General Conditions of Recognition (November 2020),: